Originally Published: January 12, 2023

-I was scared of being perceived as a cold hard micromanaging bitch if my briefs were prescriptive and my feedback direct.
-But I was so wrong.
+I was scared of being perceived as unreasonable and difficult if my briefs were prescriptive and my feedback direct.
+But I was wrong.

-- When I tightened up my briefs yet still delivered sugarcoated feedback I got back 60% baked content.
+- When I tightened up my briefs yet delivered sugarcoated feedback I got back slightly better content but it still took me ages to edit

-- And when I began to deliver prescriptive briefs followed-up with zero-BS editing feedback (and a heaping scoop of empathy), that's when writers with potential to get a piece 70% to 80% baked on the first draft revealed themselves.
+- When I finally removed the sugarcoating and sent out prescriptive briefs with candid editing feedback, that's when writers with the potential to get a piece 70% to 80% "baked" on the first draft revealed themselves.

-Content is a collaborative process between a writer and editor.
-There's no room for ego, fear of bringing up a "hot take", or shying away from constructively direct feedback if you want to be smarter AND make something worth reading.
+There's no room for ego, fear of bringing up a "hot take", or shying away from constructively direct feedback if you want to be smarter and make something worth reading.
+Even though I knew it deep down, I think as a woman you often walk this weird fine line where you fear coming off as bossy or aggressive in situations where a man would be praised for being assertive.

-Taking on this blog was a new challenge for me and after a couple requests here and there I'm finally sharing:
+Taking on the VEED blog was a new challenge for me.
+After a couple of requests here and there I'm finally sharing:

-- Why handing research + outlining from scratch to freelancers is the death of your content
+- Why handing research + outlining from scratch to freelancers can be the death of your content

 - What goes inside my briefs (and how my outlines are built)